Discover the 5 Enchanting Hawaiian Islands to Explore

 Kauai

-Kauai’s west coast is drier and drier than the rest of the island, and accommodations are further and further away.
-Ten miles long, it’s an amazing sight to see on an island the size of Kauai.
+Kauai’s west coast is drier and drier than the rest of the island, and accommodations are further away.
+Ten miles long, it’s a fantastic sight to see on an island the size of Kauai.
 With 1.3 million visitors annually, Kauai is the fourth most visited island.

 Hawaii